Our Faculty

 Learn from experienced professionals, academic scholars and thought leaders.

 Medill journalism faculty members reflect a mix of both industry professionals and academic scholars.
 They have led major media outlets and won some of the top prizes in journalism for their ground-breaking work.
-They are engaged in research about audience engagement, media history and diversity in media.
+They are engaged in research about audience engagement, media history and local news.
 And they maintain professional connections, writing and producing journalism for top media.

 At Medill, not only do you learn from these experienced thought leaders in the classroom, but they also become your mentors and supporters.
 In addition, you join their networks of journalism professionals who work all over the world.